2uinc/tenable2jira/README.md

 Create an _Agent_ scan.
 The name of the scan will become the _Component_ field in Jira.
 Add tenable@test.2u.com to the notifications email recipient list.
 All other configuration options are up to you.

-This will create tickets in the VULN project in Jira.
+This will create tickets in the TVM project in Jira.

 ## Links